Cascading Style Sheets is used in this page.

 The information for the intermediary bank must be included.
 If no specific space is provided for this information, please write it within an open area on the form.
 Please note that intermediary charges (handling charges by correspondent banks) will be deducted from the remittance amount.

 ・Fixed fee of $10 for remittances exceeding $100.

 ・Fixed fee of €5 for remittances exceeding €100.

 Additional intermediary charges may be deducted.

 If remittances in USD are made from financial institutions in USA to a Japan Post Bank account, the CHIPS UID and BIC (SWIFT code) are both required.

 If remittances are made from overseas to a Japan Post Bank account, the ABA （Fedwire Code） and IBAN are not required.

-Please note that the code number and account number must all be written together.
+Please note that the account number (the combination of 5digits and 8digits (at maximum)) must all be written together.

 In principle, name of payee account holder must correspond to either of the following registered in the account.